Get and correlate acknowledgments and ERAs

 Follow these steps to retrieve the responses in X12 EDI format:

-property. - Call the Get Execution Input endpoint to retrieve the 277CA or 835 ERA in X12 EDI format.
-In the request, you must include your Stedi API key in the
+3. Call the Retrieve File Execution Input endpoint to retrieve the 277CA or 835 ERA in X12 EDI format.
+In the request, you must include your Stedi API key in the Authorization header and the executionId query parameter containing the file execution ID for the response you want to retrieve.
+You can find this value on the file's details page in the Stedi portal.

 Correlate 277CA